chryspenalber/recipe-page/README.md

 ## Overview

-This is a simple recipe page built using semantic HTML and CSS.
+This is a static recipe page built using semantic HTML and CSS.
 It is a structured and accessible solution for displaying a recipe with ingredients, instructions, and nutritional information.

 ### Screenshot